DesktopECHO/xWSL/README.md

 You will be asked a few questions.
 The installer script finds the current DPI scaling in Windows, you can set your own value if preferred:

-     [xWSL Installer 20201212]
+     [xWSL Installer 20201214]

      Enter a unique name for your xWSL distro or hit Enter to use default.
-     Keep this name simple, no space or underscore characters [xWSL]: xWSL-XFCE416 Port number for xRDP traffic or hit Enter to use default [3399]: 23399 Port number for SSHd traffic or hit Enter to use default [3322]: 23322 Set a custom DPI scale, or hit Enter for Windows default [1]: 1.25
+     Keep this name simple, no space or underscore characters [xWSL]: XFCE416 Port number for xRDP traffic or hit Enter to use default [3399]: 13399 Port number for SSHd traffic or hit Enter to use default [3322]: 13322 Set a custom DPI scale, or hit Enter for Windows default [1.5]: 1.25 [Not recommended!]
-     [Not recommended!]
 Type X to eXclude from Windows Defender:

-     Installing xWSL Distro [xWSL-XFCE416] to "C:\xWSL-XFCE416"
+     Installing xWSL Distro [XFCE416] to "C:\WSL Distros\XFCE416"
      This will take a few minutes, please wait...

 The installer will download and install the [**LxRunOffline**](https://github.com/DDoSolitary/LxRunOffline) distro manager and [Windows Store Ubuntu image](https://www.microsoft.com/en-bm/p/ubuntu/9nblggh4msv6?).
 Reference times will vary depending on system performance and the presence of antivirus software.
 A fast system with good Internet can finish in under 10 minutes.

-     [14:49:13] Installing Ubuntu 20.04 LTS (~1m30s)
+     [11:14:57] Installing Ubuntu 20.04 LTS (~1m00s)
-     [14:49:30] Git clone and update repositories (~2m00s) [14:50:44] Remove un-needed packages (~1m30s)
+     [11:15:43] Git clone and update repositories (~1m15s) [11:16:37] Remove un-needed packages (~1m00s)
-     [14:51:14] Configure apt-fast Downloader (~0m45s)
+     [11:17:13] Configure apt-fast Downloader (~0m15s)
-     [14:51:25] Remote Desktop Components (~4m45s)
+     [11:17:24] Remote Desktop Components (~4m45s)
-     [14:55:53] XFCE4 (~2m15s)
+     [11:21:43] XFCE 4.16 (~2m00s)
-     [14:57:37] Install Mozilla Seamonkey and media playback (~2m00s) [14:59:44] Post-install clean-up (~0m45s)
+     [11:23:06] Install Mozilla Seamonkey and media playback (~1m30s) [11:23:53] Post-install clean-up (~0m45s)

 At the end of the script you will be prompted to create a non-root user which will automatically be added to sudo'ers.

-     Enter name of primary user for xWSL-XFCE416: utest Enter password for utest: *****
+     Enter name of primary user for XFCE416: zero Enter password for zero: ********

      Open Windows Firewall Ports for xRDP, SSH, mDNS...
      Building RDP Connection file, Console link, Init system...
      Building Scheduled Task...
-     SUCCESS: The scheduled task "xWSL-XFCE416" has successfully been created.
+     SUCCESS: The scheduled task "XFCE416" has successfully been created.

-           Start: Sat 12/12/2020 @ 14:46
+           Start: Mon 12/14/2020 @ 11:14
-             End: Sat 12/12/2020 @ 14:59
+             End: Mon 12/14/2020 @ 11:24
-        Packages: 965
+        Packages: 968

-       - xRDP Server listening on port 23399 and SSHd on port 23322.
+       - xRDP Server listening on port 13399 and SSHd on port 13322.

        - Links for GUI and Console sessions have been placed on your desktop.

-       - (Re)launch init from the Task Scheduler or by running the following command:
-         schtasks /run /tn xWSL-XFCE416
+       - (Re)launch init from the Task Scheduler or by running the following command: schtasks /run /tn XFCE416

-      xWSL-XFCE416 Installation Complete!
+      XFCE416 Installation Complete!
 GUI will start in a few seconds...

-A fullscreen XFCE desktop will launch using your stored credentials.
+A fullscreen XFCE session will launch using your stored credentials.

 **Configure xWSL to start at boot (like a service, no console window)**